Proof of the magnetic gap-labelling conjecture for principal solenoidal tori: Integrality of the Chern character: the case of the torus

-For $n$ even, let $E\to \TT^n$ be a complex vector bundle over the torus, and $\dirac_E$ denote the Dirac operator twisted by a connection on $E$.
+{{The integrality of the Chern character for the torus is standard.
+To be self-contained, and in the spirit of our approach to the gap-labelling problem, we give a proof based on the index theorem which could be known to the experts. }} For $n$ even, let $E\to \TT^n$ be a complex vector bundle over the torus, and $\dirac_E$ denote the Dirac operator twisted by a connection on $E$.
 Then since the torus is flat, the Atiyah-Singer index theorem \cite{AS} says that

 We deduce that the top degree component of the Chern character $Ch_n(E)$ is integral.

 Let $L_{ij}\to \TT^n$ denote the line bundle over the torus such that $c_1(L_{ij})= dx_i \wedge dx_j$.
 Then

 since $(dx_i\wedge dx_j)^k = 0$ for $k>1$.
 Since this is true for all $ 1\le i, j \le n$, we conclude that the $(n-2)$ degree component of the Chern character, $Ch(E)_{n-2}$ is integral.
 By induction, we see that all the components of $Ch(E)$ are integral.